Milnor Invariants and Twisted Whitney Towers: Twisted Whitney towers and gropes

 \begin{lem} If $L$ bounds an order $n$ split twisted Whitney tower $\cW$, then $L$ bounds a dyadic class $n+1$ twisted capped grope $G^c$ such that: \begin{enumerate} \item $t(\cW)$ is isomorphic to $t(G^c)$. \item Each framed cap of $G^c$ has intersection $+1$ with a bottom stage of $G$, except that one framed cap in each dyadic branch of $G^c$ with signed tree $\epsilon_p\cdot t_p$ has intersection $\epsilon_p$ with a bottom stage. \item Each $\epsilon$-twisted cap of $G^c$ contains the corresponding $\iinfty$-labeled vertex of its $\iinfty$-tree in $t(G^c)$. \end{enumerate} \end{lem}

 \begin{proof}

-A detailed inductive proof of the framed unoriented case is given in \cite{S1}.
+\textbf{Outline:} A detailed inductive proof of the framed unoriented case is given in \cite[Thm.5]{S1}.
 We will adapt the proof from \cite{S1} to the current twisted setting, sketching the construction while introducing orientation and sign conventions.
 The basic idea of the procedure is to tube (0-surger) along one boundary-arc of each Whitney disk; but in order to maximize the class of the resulting grope, Whitney moves may need to be performed when trees are not \emph{simple}, meaning right- or left-normed (see Figure~17 of Section~7 in \cite{S1}).
+As mentioned at the start of this section, an appreciation of the role played by these subtleties in the current proof depends largely on having understood the proof of Theorem~5 of \cite{S1}.

 A simple example of the construction (in the framed case) is illustrated in Figures~\ref{bing-hopf-example-with-tower} and \ref{bing-hopf-example-tower-and-grope-with-tree}, which show how an order $2$ Whitney tower bounded by the Bing-double of the Hopf link can be converted to a class $3$ capped grope.